 If you're an artist, you can make good money creating graphics for people.

 Businesses need all kinds of digital graphics made up like logos, invitations, greeting cards, illustrations, and more.

 To get started, you'll need the right computer software.
-As well as a portfolio showing samples of your work to prospective clients.
+Put together a portfolio to show samples of your work to prospective clients.

-The good news is that you can learn the basics online in your spare time.
+The good news is that you can learn the basics of graphic design online.
 Once you're ready to start earning money, you can do graphic design work in your spare time, even while your kids are around.

-To start getting business and making yourself easier to find, you can start on websites like Fiverr.
+To find clients and make yourself easier to find, you can start finding jobs on websites like Fiverr.
 But you'll eventually want to make your own website and platform to sell your work.

-Everybody needs their clothes hemmed, repaired, or otherwise sewn at some point.
+Everybody needs their clothes hemmed, repaired, or sewn at some point.

 If you've already got a sewing machine and good selection of thread, buttons, and other supplies, then you've got everything you need to get started.